jn89b/rst_ME400/tutorial_1/tutorial_1.md

 - Afterwards arm your Drone with QGroundControl and have it takeoff
 - Switch your modes to one of the positions above and fly with the remote controller.

-## Activity IV.1
+### Activity IV.2
-For this task you are to manually fly the quadcopter with an ideal trajectory.
-With each iteration you will change the gains to the same values as you did from [Activity III.2](#activity-iii2).
-You will generate a table that will look as follows.
+- For this activity will conduct the flight tests for each flight mode
+- You will save the flight log for each of the flight tests.
+- You will generate a 4 x 2 Table with the first column being the mode configuration name, the second rating the difficulty of the flight from 1 to 5 (5 being the highest)
+- Submit a screenshot of your QGroundControl flight after you have conducted the acrobatic flight mode.

 ## 5 Autonomous Waypoint Navigation with SITL